rust-unofficial/too-many-lists/src/fifth-unsafe.md

 all of it.

 The main Unsafe tool we'll be using are *raw pointers*.
 Raw pointers are basically C's pointers.
 They have no inherent aliasing rules.
 They have no lifetimes.
-The can be null.
+They can be null.
 They can be dangling.
 They can point to uninitialized memory.
-The can be cast to and from integers.
+They can be cast to and from integers.
 They can be cast to point to a different type.
 Mutability?
 Cast it.
 Pretty much everything goes, and that means pretty much anything can go wrong.

 This is some bad stuff and honestly you'll live a happier life never having to touch these.
 Unforunately, we want to write linked lists, and linked lists